linuxmint/cinnamon-spices-themes/Cinnamox-Kashmir-Blue/README.md

 # Cinnamox Theme

-Kashmir Blue features a soothing blue colour scheme with gradiants, gentle curves and light borders and text.
+Kashmir Blue features a soothing blue colour scheme with gradients, gentle curves, light borders and text.
 It includes a Cinnamon Desktop theme along with matching Numix style GTK2, GTK3 and Metacity1 themes for a full Cinnamox experience.

 ## Credits